margaretfoster/margaretfoster/README.md

 - ⚡ Fun fact: in a previous life, I was a qualitative deep web threat hunter.

 A guide to my previous work:
 I have a long-running line of research on using machine learning, event data, and news reporting to estimate processes in militant groups.
+The most up-to-date status of that project can be viewed in a 2022 presentation that I gave to the Sciences Po médialab